Ephigenia/mite-cli/README.md

 Features
 ===============================================================================

-- Create and start new Entries with interactive survey-like cli interface
+- Create new Entries with interactive survey-like (optional) CLI interface
 - Delete, lock, unlock single time entries
 - Edit the currently running entries text, service and project for quickly updating the work log
-- Show, filter, group time entries to show reports for last month, current week etc.
+- Read, filter, group time entries to show reports for different time periods
-- Delete single entries by id
+- List, sort, filter, update & delete user accounts, customers, projects & services using variable columns and CLI-tables, [CSV](https://en.wikipedia.org/wiki/Comma-separated_values)) or [TSV](https://en.wikipedia.org/wiki/Tab-separated_values) data
-- List, sort, filter, update & delete user accounts, customers, projects & services using variable columns and cli-tables, CSV or TSV data
+- Highlight [JIRA](https://www.atlassian.com/de/software/jira) identifiers (`ABC-1279`) and GitHub numeral (`#2121`) hashtags in time entry’s notes (customizable)
-- Highlight JIRA identifiers and github numeral hashtags in time entry’s notes (can be customized)
+- auto-completions for most of the sub-commands, options and option values (optional)
-- optional installable auto-completions for most of the sub-commands, options and option values
+- Support for standard streams in most of the sub-commands.

 Other ideas & planned features can be found in the [wiki](./wiki).
-If something doesn’t work please [create a new issue](https://github.com/Ephigenia/mite-cli/issues).
+Report Requirements, Bugs, Issues of any kind: [create a new issue](https://github.com/Ephigenia/mite-cli/issues).

 ```
 Usage: mite [options] [command]